 Explore research showing the impact of Wendy’s Wonderful Kids and the Foundation’s evidence-based, child-focused recruitment model.

 - In 2004, the Foundation began piloting the program in seven cities.
 Based upon the impact of this model, the state of Ohio committed to an innovative public/private partnership to scale Wendy’s Wonderful Kids statewide in 2012.

 - In 2017, the Foundation launched an aggressive, multi-year business plan to expand the reach of Wendy’s Wonderful Kids in all 50 states and Washington, D.C.

-- In phase one of this plan (2017-2020), the program expanded statewide in Colorado, Kentucky, Louisiana, Michigan, New York, Nevada, North Carolina, Oklahoma, Utah and Washington, while continuing to hire more adoption recruiters and build momentum across the nation.
+- In phase one of this plan (2017-2020), the program expanded statewide in Colorado, Kentucky, Louisiana, Michigan, New York, Nevada, North Carolina, Oklahoma, Utah and Washington, while continuing to support the hiring of more adoption recruiters and build momentum across the nation.

 - In phase two (2021–2026), the Foundation is currently working to deepen and sustain our impact in phase one scaling states and pursue expansion in at least 10 more states in the near term.
 To date in phase two, new scaling states include Indiana and Mississippi.